 Your employees are on the front lines every single day.
 They know what works and what doesn’t on the sales floor.
 Forgetting to include them in the fixture selection process is a huge mistake.
 They can offer invaluable insights into workflow, storage needs, and customer interaction that you might overlook.
 Furniture that looks great but is impractical for daily use can hurt morale and efficiency.
 Before finalizing any designs, get feedback from your store managers and sales associates.
 A collaborative approach ensures the final product is not only attractive but also highly functional, creating a better environment for both your team and your customers.

-How to Choose the Right Supplier for Your Business
+How to Choose the Perfect Supplier for Your Store

 Selecting a supplier is one of the most important decisions you'll make for your retail business.
 This isn't just about finding someone to sell you furniture; it's about finding a partner who can support your vision, meet your deadlines, and help you scale, especially when you're managing dozens or even hundreds of locations.
 The right supplier becomes an extension of your team, contributing to a smooth rollout and a successful retail environment that reflects your brand perfectly.
 A poor choice, on the other hand, can lead to a cascade of problems: frustrating delays, unexpected budget overruns, and fixtures that don't stand the test of time, ultimately impacting your bottom line and customer experience.
 To make the best decision, you need a clear, strategic process for evaluating potential partners.
 It's about looking past the catalog and digging into their capabilities, processes, and track record.
 By focusing on key areas like reliability, quality control, cost-effectiveness, and communication, you can confidently choose a supplier that will not just deliver a product, but help your business grow and thrive for years to come.